MapsPeople/docs/src/android/v3/guides/third-party-positioning/cisco-dna-integration.md

 The CiscoDNA positioning requires three parameters, the device’s IPv4 address (LAN) and the external IP address of the network in question (WAN), as well as the Tenant ID.

-Start by creating a method to retrieve the LAN adress:
+Start by creating a method to retrieve the LAN address:

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>